D-442 FUG

-Development and description
+Development and characteristics

 Due to the similarities with the Soviet BRDM-1 armoured scout car, D-442 FUG is often misinterpreted as a BRDM-1 modification.
-Although FUG has similar appearance to the BRDM-1, major differences reflect the independent design.
+Although the FUG has similar appearance to the BRDM-1, major differences reflect the independent design.

-The Hungarian military leadership had abandoned the promising domestic recon armored car project based on WW2-era Csaba, because the Soviet government promised to sell large numbers of old BA-64s from Soviet reserves at a low price.
-Hungary never received any BAs, thus Hungarian People's Army had no wheeled armoured reconnaissance vehicle from 1945 to 1960s.
-The desperate need of suitable recon vehicles and the insufficient performance of the Soviet industry (persistent shortage of APCs and Recon cars) encouraged the Hungarian industry to develop and mass-produce a cheap but capable enough recon vehicle.
-In order to speed up development and keep prices down, Hungarian industry largely based the design on parts of existing civilian vehicles and boat-manufacturing experience of the Hungarian shipyards.
+The Hungarian military abandoned the domestic recon armored car project based on the WW2-era Csaba because the Soviet government promised to sell large numbers of old BA-64s from Soviet reserves at a low price.
+Hungary never received BAs, meaning the Hungarian People's Army had no wheeled armoured reconnaissance vehicle from 1945 until the 1960s.
+The need for recon vehicles and persistent shortages of Soviet APCs and recon cars encouraged Hungarian development and mass-production of a cheap recon vehicle.
+To hasten development and reduce costs, the design largely used existing civilian parts and boat-manufacturing experience.

-The hull was designed by the Danube Shipyard in order to maximize buoyancy optimized for crossing rivers (better than BRDM), thus D-442 has a much more angular shape than the BRDM-1's boat-like hull, and it has two waterjets for amphibious propulsion instead of one as in BDRM-1.
-The powertrain was almost completely of domestic design.
-The engine, winch and rear axle came from Csepel D-344 trucks, front suspension was based on an modified Ikarus design, the transmission and the unique transfer system were designed by Rába, but the belly wheels were the same as the system of BRDM-1.
-Unlike the BRDM-1 which had a conventional 4x4 vehicle layout, the FUG is more similar to BRDM-2, with the engine compartment in the rear and the crew compartment in the front and center.
-The transmission is located in the middle; this made the crew compartment noisy, but facilitates maintenance compared to BRDM.
+The hull was designed by the Danube Shipyard, maximising buoyancy crossing rivers, producing a more angular shape than the BRDM-1's boat-like hull, and used two waterjets for amphibious propulsion instead of one in the BDRM-1.
+The powertrain was almost completely of domestic design, with an engine, winch and rear axle from Csepel D-344 trucks, front suspension a variant from Ikarus Buses, a transmission and transfer system designed by Rába, and using the BDRM-1's belly wheels.
+Unlike the BRDM-1's conventional 4x4 vehicle layout, the FUG is more similar to BRDM-2, with a rear engine compartment and front crew compartment.
+The transmission is located in the middle, making the crew compartment noisy.